-- 29.1 Potential investors should consider the following risk factors before investing in the Company.
-Shares should generally be regarded as a long-term investment. - 29.2 The main risks associated with the investment activity of the Company are summarised below.
-Potential investors should consider the following risk factors before investing in the Company. - 29.3 The following statements are intended to summarise some of the risks, but are not exhaustive, nor do they offer advice on the suitability of investments - 29.4 General Risks - 29.5 There is no assurance that the investment objectives of the Company will actually be achieved. - 29.6 The price of shares in the Company and any income may fall as well as rise and investors may not get back the full amount invested.
+- 31.1 Potential investors should consider the following risk factors before investing in the Company.
+Shares in the Company should generally be regarded as a long-term investment. - 31.2 The main risks associated with the investment activity of the Company are summarised below.
+Potential investors should consider the following risk factors before investing in the Company. - 31.3 The following statements are intended to summarise some of the risks, but are not exhaustive, nor do they offer advice on the suitability of investments.

+31.4 General Risks

+- 31.5 There is no assurance that the investment objective of the Company will actually be achieved. - 31.6 The price of shares of the Company and any income from them may fall as well as rise and investors may not get back the full amount invested.
 Past performance is not a reliable indicator of future performance.

-29.7 Equities Risk
+31.7 Equities Risk